Coming soon

 Replace Human Assistance with Digital Delight

 Find places where you can automate away annoying moments for consumers.
-CCC gets rid of the painful discussion with agents right after a crash by offering a photo analytics app.
-Additional arbitrage can exist when a company abstracts away regulatory complexity.
+For example, CCC gets rid of the painful discussion with agents right after a crash by offering a photo analytics app.
+Additional arbitrage can exist by a company abstracting away regulatory complexity.
 Dutchie Pay (Disclosure: I’m a proud investor) does this for their cannabis merchants.
 Most cannabis shops are only able to accept cash because of federal guidelines—Dutchie Pay handles the regulatory back end and banking compliance to allow their merchants to accept credit cards.

-If you’ve landed that consumer wedge with a high utility, there are a few nuances to consider when building a fully-featured, magical consumer experience.
+If you’ve landed that consumer wedge with a high utility, there are a few nuances to consider for building a fully-featured, magical consumer experience.

 Personalizations

-Data can greatly enrich the consumer experience, particularly if that consumer engages with the merchant or merchant's category frequently.
-You can use that data for recommendations, surfacing order history to generate order-again prompts, auto-filling personal preferences like allergies, and filling in loyalty info.
-However, it is important not to take a kitchen sink approach to this—be selective with how you use this data, and don’t just use it because it’s there.
+Data can greatly enrich the consumer experience, particularly if that consumer engages with the merchant or category frequently.
+You can use that data for recommendations, surfacing order history to generate order-again prompts, auto-filling personal preferences, and filling in loyalty info.

 Unique Content

-The more targeted you can make the marketing to consumers, and the more exclusive you can make your information, the higher the app’s utility.
-Whether the data you input is the merchant profile (hours of operations, locations, accessibility), inventory levels (menus, room rates, and good availability), or even just employee profiles, all of these inputs can increase conversion rates.
+The more targeted you can make the consumer marketing, and the more exclusive you can make the information you are sharing with them, the higher the app’s utility.
+Whether the data you input is the merchant profile (hours of operations, locations, accessibility), inventory levels (menus, room rates, and good availability), or even just employee info, all of these inputs can increase conversion rates.

 Communication